Detroit city guide

 Where to stay

-Between the many “brand-name” hotels and the casinos, there’s plenty of lodging to be found downtown, including numerous options within walking distance of Comerica Park, Ford Field and Joe Louis Arena.
+Between the many “brand-name” hotels and the casinos, there’s plenty of lodging to be found downtown, including numerous options within walking distance of Comerica Park, Ford Field and Little Caesars Arena.
 The Marriott hotel at the Renaissance Center has the distinction of being the tallest hotel in North America at 73 stories.

 Other than the usual big-city bus network, the closest thing to a mass-transit line in Detroit is the People Mover, a driverless train that makes stops at various points around downtown.
-Riders can board for just 75 cents per ride.
-Joe Louis Arena has its own stop; use Grand Circus or Broadway for Comerica Park and Ford Field.
+Riders can board for just 75 cents per ride; use Grand Circus or Broadway for Comerica Park and Ford Field.

 Roads in Detroit aren’t too difficult to navigate as long as it isn’t snowing — the main roads downtown, such as Woodward Avenue and Jefferson Avenue, are quite wide with large medians.
 The downtown grid can be rather confusing to the uninitiated, though, with Michigan Avenue cutting diagonally through the area and several streets curving to conform with the semi-circular Grand Circus Park.
 If your plan is to spend the day around downtown, consider parking your car somewhere and walking — as long as the weather isn’t too harsh, the stroll should be very pleasant.

 Downtown Detroit is full of lots and structures that sports fans can use.
-Joe Louis Arena is next to the massive Cobo Center, the city’s convention hall, which has an equally massive parking structure.
 Despite their downtown locations, Comerica Park and Ford Field have sizable parking lots as well, though cheaper options can typically be found around downtown, as can free or metered street parking on a number of streets within a few blocks of the venues.

 Get to the Greek